-Pana is the central hub of Lake Atitlan as it has the main road access.
-It is small town that has a central tourist area comprising of Calle Santander running from the centre down to the lake shore, and the ‘Zona Viva’, where the majority of bars, clubs, and restaurants are.
+The town of Pana is the central hub of Lake Atitlan as it has the main road access.
+It is a small town that has a central tourist area comprising of the street Calle Santander running from the centre down to the lake shore, and the ‘Zona Viva’, where the majority of bars, clubs, banks, and restaurants are.

-The town of Panajachel was believed to be founded around same time as Sololá and Santiago Atitlan, in 1547.
-The name comes from the Cakchiquel (one of the Mayan languages used around the Lake) meaning ‘place of cane and doctors’ (but not the certified kind!).
-Another explanation is that it refers to the fertility and abundance in plant life here, thanks to the volcanic soil.
+Panajachel was believed to be founded around same time as Sololá and Santiago Atitlan, in 1547.
+The name comes from the Cakchiquel (one of the Mayan languages used around the Lake) meaning ‘place of cane and doctors’ (but not the certified kind of doctor!).
+Another explanation is that it refers to the fertility and abundance in plant life here, thanks to the rich volcanic soil.

-At the end of the 17th Century there was a local Cakchiquel population of 800, in 1936 it was 1,200, and now in 2012, it is approximated at 17,000, although there is a large foreign and tourist population too, which swells this number considerably at certain times of year.
+At the end of the 17th Century there was a local Cakchiquel population of 800, in 1936 it was 1,200, and now it is approximated at 18,000, although there is a large, foreign and tourist population too, which swells in number considerably at certain times of year.
 It was in the 1960s that it began to become a popular tourist destination and ‘hippie’ hangout, being knicknamed, ‘Gringotenango’!

 There are three main areas of the town with the central part, Barrio Norte to the north and over the San Francisco River, Jucanya.
-But all are close and within easy walking distance of Pana has one of the largest ladino (Guatemalans of Spanish descent) populations around the lake, guessed to be around 75% indigenous and 25% ladino; whereas other villages around the lake are closer to 98% indigenous.
+But all are close and within easy walking distance of central, ‘down town’ Pana.
+It has one of the largest ladino (Guatemalans of Spanish descent) populations around the lake, guessed to be around 75% indigenous and 25% ladino; whereas other villages around the lake are closer to 98% indigenous.

 Tourism is the largest industry around the lake making up about 50% with agriculture being second at around 22%.

 For visitors to Lake Atitlan this is generally your arrival and jumping off point as this is the transport and commercial hub for the whole Lake area.
-Here you will find all the grocery stores you might need, along with all banking requirements as very few villages around the lake have banks or ATMs.
-It has probably the best value for money shopping for souvenirs and tipica, all the mayan weavings, woodwork, beaded jewellery etc. There are a very interesting museum of artifacts, Museo Lacustre, found at the sunken, ancient Mayan village of Samabaj.
-There are a number of fair trade stores too one is run as a cooperative of micro-credit women (and a few men!) called Kem Ajachel, who can be found towards the beach end of Avenida Santander, the main tourist drag of Pana.
-They offer great tours to San Juan to see the dying of the natural dyes.
+Here you will find all the grocery stores you might need, along with all banking requirements as very few villages around the lake have banks or even ATMs, though more are appearing.
+It has probably the best value for money shopping for souvenirs and tipica, all the mayan weavings, woodwork, beaded jewellery etc. There are a very interesting museum of artifacts found at the sunken, ancient Mayan village of Samabaj: Museo Lacustre.
+There are also a number of fair trade stores too.

 Some interesting facts: